CNAG-Biomedical-Informatics/convert-pheno/app/README.md

 Developer ID/notarization and Authenticode release credentials.

 `ohdsi.db` remains an optional external download because it is approximately 3.2 GB.
+In Resources, Download and install streams it from Google Drive into a temporary file, verifies its size and SHA-256, then installs it.
+Progress and cancellation are available during the download.
+Install from file supports an existing local copy.
 It is not embedded in the application installers.
+Resources shows the destination and offers Change folder.
+The selected location is saved in `resource-settings.json` under the app-data directory and immediately applied to the local engine.
+Existing database files are not moved.
+Folder changes are blocked while an installation or queued/running conversion is in progress.